sophiee03/Parallel-Computing-HW-2/README.md

 ***N.B.*** [for windows users] if you encounter errors in the submission of the psb script, it could be a problem caused by the operating system (because you are writing in a 'windows format').
 To avoid this problem use this command before submitting the job: `dos2unix script.pbs`

 ## Performance Analisys
-After we recorded a sufficient number of executions we can make the averages for each method and compare the results by calculating the speedup, that is how much the code is faster with respect to the serial one, and efficiency, that measure how efficiently the resources (threads) are utilized.
+After we recorded a sufficient number of executions we can make the averages for each combination (size-num_process) and compare the results by calculating the speedup, that is how much the code is faster with respect to the serial one, efficiency that measures how efficiently the resources are utilized and scalability that tells us how efficiently a program is able to maintain the execution time constant as we increase the problem size and processors.

 To calculate the speedup:
 ```Speedup = SerialTime / ParallelTime```